 Where to stay at Mount Bromo

 You may find various guesthouses and basic hotels located around Mount Bromo, as that place is popular for tourists.
 Try to stay nearby so that you can do the morning hike up to catch the sunrise easily.
 Lots of guesthouses or hotels are situated at the crater rim.
-Take note that all the prices here whether hotels or guesthouses or homestays would be higher than your usual Indonesian ones as it is a popular tourist area.
+Take note that all the prices here, whether hotels or guesthouses or homestays, would be higher than your usual Indonesian ones as it is a popular tourist area.

-I stayed here myself, it was an overall pleasant stay with a direct view of Mount Bromo.
+I stayed here myself, and it was an overall pleasant stay with a direct view of Mount Bromo.
 Most important of all is that it is located right behind the trail to start trekking up for the sunrise.
 Recommended for those who want to do their hike for sunrise independently themselves.
-After that come back straight down for the breakfast provided before trekking onwards to the crater rim.
+After that, come back straight down for the breakfast provided before trekking onwards to the crater rim.
 Budget to mid-range with prices starting at 50 USD.